 The answer is, there is essentially no difference if you are good with codes.
 What we do is we add in some custom functions, reorganized some important codes and placed them in easy to follow steps.
 We also try to keep ourselves up to date with Marlin's latest releases.
 You don't have to control+F for codes because we placed them step by step, one after the other including all instructions for BLtouch & the capacitive sensors.
 We do not and cannot take credit for Marlins' Devs team work.

 In fact, we have Marlin's stock bootscreen enabled in full glory.
 It's only right that we respect the Marlin's dev work.
-Are we another TH3D?
-The short answer.
-No. We're entirely different companies and we do different things.
 The development of Cheetah 5.0 is to help others get a hang of Marlin if they're having troubles.
 We are not here to replace Vanilla Marlin.
 Vanilla Marlin has it's own time and place.
 Most importantly, we're here to help.
 Always. - Alvin

 Here are the supported boards that are integrated with the Cheetah 5 firmware: